HB1091 (2024) Detail

 664:13 Committee Treasurer.

-If [a political committee has no treasurer, or if] the treasurer fails to make a report required by this chapter, it shall be the duty of each member of said political committee who received or pays out any money in behalf of said political committee to make such a report or to cause the same to be made.
+If [a political committee has no treasurer, or if] the treasurer fails to make a report, it shall be the duty of each member of said political committee who received or pays out any money on behalf of said political committee to make such a report or to cause the same to be made.
 No member of such political committee shall make or permit any unlawful expenditure or act by said political committee, in whole or in part, or consent thereto, or aid, abet or conspire to make or permit the same.

 I. All political advertising shall comply with the provisions of this section.

 III.
-Political advertising to promote the success or defeat of a candidate, candidates, measure, or measures by a business organization, labor union, or other enterprise or organization shall be signed.
-The name of the business organization, labor union, or other enterprise or organization shall be indicated in or on the political advertising, and the chairman or treasurer of the business organization, labor union, or other enterprise or organization shall sign the political advertisement, including the name, position, and address of the signer.
+Political advertising to promote the success or defeat of a measure by a business organization, labor union, or other enterprise or organization shall be signed.
+The name of the enterprise or organization shall be indicated, and the chairman or treasurer of the enterprise or organization shall sign his or her name and the address of the signer.
 Nothing in this section shall be construed to permit contributions which are prohibited under RSA 664:4.

 IV.
-Nothing in this section shall be construed to apply to communications at a town, school, or village district meeting, which communications shall be governed by the moderator.
+For the purposes of RSA 664:14, political advertising shall include any communication, including, but not limited to, yard signs, leaflets, and mailed or e-mailed messages, which expressly advocate the success or defeat of a warrant article to be voted on at a town, school district, or village district election.
+Nothing in this section shall be construed to apply to communications at a town, school, or village district meeting, at which communications shall be governed by the moderator.

-V. Nothing in this section shall be construed to apply to a lone individual who independently authors, produces, and distributes political advertising in any format, including a leaflet, pamphlet, handbill, or digitally.
+V. Nothing in this section shall be construed to apply to a lone individual who independently authors, produces, and distributes political advertising.

-VII.
-Notwithstanding any other provision of this section, buttons or any printed or written political advertising which is attached to or displayed on any clothing or motor vehicle need not be signed.

 VIII.
-If the political advertisement is not authorized by the candidate or candidate committee, the advertising shall so state and shall identify the sponsor of the communication or political advertisement.
-All such political advertisements shall include the statement: "This advertisement has been paid for by (name of sponsor) and has not been authorized by any candidate."
-Such statement shall be made both aurally and visually if broadcast on television or similar medium, including social media, YouTube, or cable.
-The visual presentation on video media shall be clearly legible and shall use letters equal to or greater than 12 percent of the vertical picture height and shall be broadcast for not less than 4 seconds at the conclusion of the political advertisement.
+Notwithstanding any other provision of this section, buttons or any printed or written political advertising which is attached to or displayed on any clothing or motor vehicle need not be signed if equal to or smaller than 72 square inches.

 IX.
+Notwithstanding any other provision of this section, any advertising in support of or in opposition to a candidate by a political committee shall comply with this paragraph.
+If the advertising is not authorized by the candidate or candidate committee, the advertising shall so state and shall identify the sponsor of the advertisement.
+All such political advertising shall include the statement: "This advertisement has been paid for by (name of sponsor) and has not been authorized by any candidate."
+Such statement shall be made both aurally and visually if broadcast on television.
+The visual presentation on television shall be clearly legible and shall use letters equal to or greater than 12 percent of the vertical picture height and shall be broadcast for not less than 4 seconds at the conclusion of the advertisement.

-Any political advertisement that mentions or depicts a candidate, shall include the statement: "This advertisement has been paid for by (name of sponsor) and has not been authorized by any candidate."
+X. Any advertising which is not political advertising because it does not advocate the success or defeat of a party, measure, or candidate, but which mentions or depicts a candidate shall include the statement: "This advertisement has been paid for by (name of sponsor) and has not been authorized by any candidate."

 II.
 No person shall deliver or knowingly cause to be delivered a prerecorded political message unless the message contains, or a live operator provides, within the first 30 seconds of the message, the following information:

-(b) The name of the person or organization paying for the delivery of the message and the name of the fiscal agent or treasurer, if applicable.
+(b) The name of the person or organization paying for the delivery of the message and the name of the [fiscal agent] treasurer, if applicable.

 664:15 Approval of Candidate or [Fiscal Agent] Treasurer.

-A person or business organization publishing a newspaper or periodical or selling billboard space or operating a radio or television station or public address system shall not publish, print or broadcast any political advertising by or in behalf of a candidate in an election unless the same shall be signed by or authorized in writing by the candidate or [his fiscal agent] treasurer.
+A person or business organization publishing a newspaper or periodical or selling billboard space or operating a radio or television station or public address system shall not publish, print, or broadcast any political advertising by or on behalf of a candidate in an election unless the same shall be signed by or authorized in writing by the candidate or [his fiscal agent] treasurer.

 II.
-Following an investigation under RSA 554:18, I, the attorney general determines that a provision of this chapter has been violated, the attorney general is empowered[, if he determines that a provision of this chapter has been violated,] to:
+Following an investigation and determination by the attorney general that a provision of this chapter has been violated, the attorney general is empowered[, if he determines that a provision of this chapter has been violated,] to:

 (a) Issue an order requiring the violator to cease and desist from [his or her] the violation.
 If the attorney general's order is not obeyed, the attorney general or designee may petition the superior court of the county in which the violation occurred for an order of enforcement.